repl-cli/REPL/README.md

 [x] Properly handle compilation and execution of compiled languages

-[] Create repls with required boilerplate (e.g., Java class)
+[x] Create repls with required boilerplate (e.g., Java class)

 [] Configure REPL through the CLI (e.g., `repl config editor $(which vim)`)

-[] Option to customize where new repls are created
+[x] Option to customize where new repls are created

-[] Option to save repls to a location specified in `config`
+[] Option to save repls to a specified location

 [] Handle flags